 Facts About Fat Burners

 There are hundreds, perhaps thousands of nutritional products and schemes on the market promising the uninformed consumer faster and easier fat loss.
 The truth is, the vast majority of these products burn nothing but your money.
 The few products that actually aid in fat burning or weight reduction can be quite dangerous, even deadly!
 Nonetheless, most people do not take the time to research the efficacy and safety of a product before they jump on the quick-fix bandwagon.
-As a fitness trainer, ignorance is not a valid excuse for recommending ineffective or unsafe fat loss products or schemes.
+As a fitness trainer, keep your scope of practice in mind and remember that ignorance is not a valid excuse for recommending ineffective or unsafe fat loss products or schemes.
 Let’s take a look at the safety and effectiveness of some commonly used fat loss ergogenic aids.
 L- carnitine, caffeine, ephedrine, and low carb/high protein diets will be reviewed in this article.